This post was most recently updated on March 18th, 2020

 6. Shaving Gel

 When I bought my husband his safety razor I also splashed out and bought a shaving soap and brush.
 He loves it.
 His sensitive skin doesn’t react to the soap like it did with the shaving gel.
-I bought him the soap and the brush 2 years ago and the same block of soap is still going strong.
+I bought him the soap and the

 I got sick of all the hundreds of deodorant bottles we were ending up with, and after reading the research on aluminium, I decided to swap to a home-made recipe.